gdiet/backup/README.md

 * Update Java 11 to Java 17.
 * Update dedupfs database version from 2 to 3 to prepare upgrading H2 database to 2.0.202, which will come with dedupfs 5.
+* Added `fsc` utilities to list, find, or delete files without mounting the repository.

 **Migration from 3.x to 4.x:**